ryanmorr/ryanmorr.github.io/_posts/2013-08-21-detecting-css-style-support.md

 ## Feature Testing Styles

-Due to the lack of support for the `@supports`, we&#8217;ll require a JavaScript-based fallback solution to mimic its capabilities.
+Due to the lack of support for the `@supports`, we'll require a JavaScript-based fallback solution to mimic its capabilities.
 Since browser detection is entirely unreliable and unnecessary, we need to find something better.
-Instead we will employ feature testing to ascertain the browser&#8217;s capability of computing the property and value we are trying to determine support for.
+Instead we will employ feature testing to ascertain the browser's capability of computing the property and value we are trying to determine support for.
 The idea here is simple, if the browser can interpret the style than it must be supported, otherwise it must not.

 For properties, examining the `style` object of an element and ensuring that the property exists will reliably resolve support in all mainstream browsers: